Taotao1992/Taotao1992.github.io/index.md

 ## Profile

-Dr. Taotao Cai is a Senior Lecturer in Computing at the University of Southern Queensland (UniSQ), Program Director of the Master of Cyber Security, and an Honorary Lecturer at Macquarie University.
-His recent leadership responsibilities also include HDR coordination and major convenorship in Data Science and AI.
+Dr Taotao Cai is a Senior Lecturer in Computing at the University of Southern Queensland (UniSQ), Program Director for the Master of Cyber Security, and an Honorary Lecturer at Macquarie University.
+He has also undertaken leadership roles in HDR coordination and major course convenorship in Data Science and Artificial Intelligence.

-He started his fully funded PhD in Computer Science at The University of Western Australia in January 2017 and transferred to Deakin University in March 2019 following his principal supervisor’s move.
-He completed his PhD at Deakin in November 2020.
-He also holds an M.Phil. in Computer Science from Shenzhen University.
-Before joining UniSQ, he worked as an Associate Research Fellow at Deakin University and a Postdoctoral Research Fellow at Macquarie University.
+He commenced his fully funded PhD in Computer Science at The University of Western Australia in January 2017 and transferred to Deakin University in March 2019 following his principal supervisor’s move.
+He completed his PhD at Deakin University in November 2020.
+Prior to this, he obtained an M.Phil. in Computer Science from Shenzhen University.
+Before joining UniSQ, he was an Associate Research Fellow at Deakin University and a Postdoctoral Research Fellow at Macquarie University.

 ## Research Interests